androg55/DREWSBOT/README FOR SETUP.txt

 1. Log into the account the bot uses by using chrome.

-2. Go the the main directory and select any room and join it.
+2. Go to the main directory and select any room and join it.

 3. solve the capcha.